 Nearly 40 major programs reinforce these skills through depth of preparation in various academic and professional disciplines.
 Motivated students often choose to complete a double major or a major and an accompanying minor.

 Students who accept an invitation to join the Westover Honors Program become part of a learning community that provides a powerful set of opportunities for academically gifted and talented students to engage in challenging curricular and co-curricular activities.
-Westover Honor students live in a common area as first-year students and study together throughout their college years, forging bonds that extend well beyond the four years at the College.
+Westover Honor students live in a common area as first-year students and study together throughout their college years, forging bonds that extend well beyond the four years at the University.

 Courses that bear the LCSR – University of Lynchburg Symposium Readings – designation foster critical thinking by engaging students in conversation with the best minds of the past, allowing them to understand various approaches to the great problems of human society and teaching them to craft arguments through reading, speaking and writing.
-All LC students take our unique Senior Symposium – a one semester senior-year course based on “great books” and “great issues.”
+All Lynchburg students take our unique Senior Symposium – a one semester senior-year course based on “great books” and “great issues.”

-Learning communities form an important part of the LC experience.
+Learning communities form an important part of the Lynchburg experience.
 You may choose a “linked course” experience in which students are enrolled simultaneously in two courses whose instructors work to integrate the material covered in the two courses.
 Or, you may choose to participate in a residence-based learning community, in which students who intend to major in closely linked areas live and study together.

-The College encourages students to participate in its study abroad opportunities.
+The University encourages students to participate in its study abroad opportunities.
 The possibilities range from week-long travel courses offered in the winter term between semesters or over spring break to more substantial summer travel experiences to the possibility of a semester or a year abroad.
-The College also strongly encourages students to participate in internships related to major programs, as well as in courses that emphasize service learning.
+The University also strongly encourages students to participate in internships related to major programs, as well as in courses that emphasize service learning.

 University of Lynchburg also provides an outstanding array of academic support services, many of which are delivered through the curriculum as courses.
 Freshmen enroll in the Freshman Success Seminar, a series of experiences designed to ease the transition into college life.
 Other support courses offer Study Strategies and Career Development.